-As he says, explaining in a letter, my wife scolds me because when I return, my eyes are red.
-What does that mean?4 He no longer sees anything.
+As he says, explaining in a letter, "my wife scolds me because when I return, my eyes are red."
+What does that mean?
+He no longer sees anything.
 The eye, we have to ask: what is the eye?
 What is an eye?
 A painter's eye?
 What does an eye in painting mean?
 How does it function, an eye?
 Fine, so, it's already a reddened eye.
-"The next day, a beautiful morning, slowly, [geographical] foundations appear, the layers, the major planes form themselves on my canvas.
-Mentally I compose the rocky skeleton." -- "The next day, a beautiful morning, slowly, [geographical] foundations appear, the layers, the major planes form themselves on my canvas.
-Mentally I compose the rocky skeleton."
-If you see the landscapes of Aix by Cézanne, you immediately see what he is calling the rocky skeleton.
-"The major planes form themselves on my canvas.
-Mentally I compose" - you see, he still hasn't yet begun - "Mentally I compose the rocky skeleton, I can see the outcropping of stones under the water; the sky weighs on me.
-Everything falls into place." - Everything falls into place. - "A pale palpitation envelops the linear elements.
-The red [patches of] earths rise from an abyss." - The abyss is the chaos seen earlier.
-It's the previous evening's chaos - "Red [patches of] earths rise from an abyss." - But what form of red?
-These must be brownish red patches of earth; these must be darkish purple, tending toward black - "Red [patches of] earths rise from an abyss.
-I begin to separate myself from the landscape, to see it." - You see, this is also a genesis of the eye, this tale, at the moment of pure chaos; no eye, it's melted, the eye is completely red, it no longer sees anything.
-I am beginning to see the landscape. - "I detach myself from these geological lines." - I detach myself from the landscape, meaning that there's a relation with vision - "I detach myself from these geological lines.
-Geometry measures the earth."
-In other words, geometry is identical with geology.
+"One fine morning, the next day, slowly, the geological bases" - that's what he was confusedly looking for; he had started, "In order to paint a landscape, I must discover first the geological strata" -- "One fine morning, the next day, slowly, the geological bases appear before me, the levels are established, the great planes of my canvas.
+I mentally sketch out its rocky skeleton."
+If you see the landscapes of Aix by Cézanne, you immediately see what he is calling the rocky skeleton. "[I sketch] the great planes of my canvas.
+I mentally decide" - you see, he still hasn't yet begun - "I mentally sketch out its rocky skeleton, I see the rocks peeking up under the water, the sky bearing down, everything falling upright." - Everything falls upright - "A pale palpitation envelops the linear aspects.
+Red patches of earth emerge from an abyss." - The abyss is the chaos seen earlier.
+It's the previous evening's chaos - "Red patches of earth emerge from an abyss." - But what form of red?
+These must be brownish red patches of earth; these must be darkish purple, tending toward black - "Red patches of earth emerge from an abyss.
+I am beginning to separate myself from the landscape, to see it." - You see, this is also a genesis of the eye, this tale, at the moment of pure chaos; no eye, it's melted, the eye is completely red, it no longer sees anything - "I am beginning to see the landscape.
+I break loose from it with this first" - I break loose from the landscape, meaning that there's a relation with vision - "I break loose from it with this first geological outline, the geological lines, the geometry, measurement of the earth."
+In other words, the geometry is identical with the geology.

 Fine.
 What am I saying, to sum up?
 I am saying that this first, very pictorial moment is the moment of chaos.
 One has to pass through this chaos.
 And according to Cézanne, what emerges from this chaos?
 The sheathing of the canvas.
 Here we have the great planes being sketched out.
-"Everything falls into place": this is already dangerous.
+"Everything falls upright": this is already dangerous.
 There's a letter in which Cézanne says, "This isn't going well."
-He says, "Planes collide with each other" (Conversations, p.
-48).
+He says, "The planes are falling onto each other."
 There, in that moment, everything could collapse; it's the first coefficient of a possible collapse.
 The distinction of planes might very well not succeed in occurring.
 The distinction of planes emerges from chaos, fine.
 If chaos seizes everything, if nothing emerges from chaos, if everything remains chaos, the planes fall onto each other, instead of falling upright.
 The painting is already ruined; it's already ruined before having started.
 That's what shit is, and it's true that in the painter's experiences, there are things, it goes fine, it doesn't go well at all, I'm blocked off, I'm not blocked off...
 [Interruption of recording] [1:33:42]